Jacqueline-Esbri/School_District_Analysis/README.md

 ## Results

-For this project we manipulated and calculated data to create DataFrame tables to be used for easier visualization.
+For this project the data was manipulated and calculated in order to create DataFrame tables for easier visualization.
 The following are a few of the tables created to inspect the data:

 - Student Total Counts
 - School Total Budgets